ClaudiuGeorgiu/Obfuscapk/README.md

 * **Rename**: operations that change the names of the used identifiers (classes, fields, methods)

-* **Encryption**: packaging encrypted code/resources and decrypting them during the app execution
+* **Encryption**: packaging encrypted code/resources and decrypting them during the app execution.
+When Obfuscapk starts, it automatically generates a random secret key (32 characters long, using ASCII letters and digits) that will be used for encryption.

 * **Code**: all the operations that involve the modification of the decompiled source code